Skip to content

 1. Determine Express Entry Eligibility:

-Potential Express Entry applicants will need to be eligible under one of the following federal economic immigration programs.
+Potential Express Entry applicants under one of the three federal economic immigration programs.
+The easiest way to determine your eligibility is to complete our free Moving2Canada immigration eligibility assessment.

 2. Create an Express Entry profile: